 Counseling and personal attention are equally important in students' search for a major.
-Students can make an appointment and get to know a skilled academic advisor who can help explore the College of Mount St. Joseph's curriculum and program majors.
+Students can make an appointment and get to know a skilled academic advisor who can help explore Mount St. Joseph University's curriculum and program majors.
 Additional assistance is available through:

 Career and Experiential Learning Center

 A library of career-related and practical information assist in your career search.
 The Mount Guide to Majors and Careers is also available at the Center.

 Career counseling by appointment

 A counselor guides you through interest inventory programs, such as Self-Directed Search and DISCOVER, an internet-based career guidance system that enables you to explore and identify your skills, experiences and values.